ultramathman/lisalabs/influxdb_grafana.md

 2. Click on the `Network` section.
 3. Create a `NAT Network` if one does not exist.

-Now change the "influxlab" VM to use the new network.
+Now change the `influxlab` VM to use the new network.

 1. Click on the `influxlab` VM and then click `Settings`.
 2. Click on the `Network` section and change the adapter to be `Attached to` the NATNetwork you created.